Course Outline

 Classification Algorithms

-- Decision trees: Classification and Regression Trees (CART), Random Forests, Bagging, Boosting, XGBoost
+- Exploring decision trees: Classification and Regression Trees (CART), Random Forests, Bagging, Boosting, XGBoost

-- Support Vector Machines (SVM) and kernel methods
+- Support Vector Machines and kernel methods for complex data

 Regression and Numerical Prediction

-- Least squares regression and variable selection methods
+- Least squares method and variable selection strategies

 Unsupervised Learning

-- Clustering methods: k-means, k-medoids, hierarchical clustering, Self-Organizing Maps (SOMs)
+- Clustering techniques: k-means, k-medoids, hierarchical clustering, Self-Organizing Maps (SOMs)

-- Dimensionality reduction techniques: Principal Component Analysis (PCA), factor analysis, Singular Value Decomposition (SVD)
+- Dimensionality reduction methods: Principal Component Analysis (PCA), factor analysis, Singular Value Decomposition (SVD)

 - Multidimensional scaling for visualizing high-dimensional data